Razer1724/docs_updated/README.md

 # AI Hub Docs

+Please look at the 'Updated_doc' branch to see all of my updates 😄

+This Main branch is what im going to use to mess around and see what looks good. ( Not all that i do on this branch is final nor are guaranteed to be added. )

 ## Introduction
 - This is a documentation of various AI tools, mostly <u>[RVC](https://docs.ai-hub.wtf/essentials/whats-rvc/)</u>-related apps.
 Made by members of [<u>**AI HUB**</u>](https://discord.gg/aihub).